Culture

 Firstly, it is important to note that SNKRS operates on a randomized basis for all applicants within a timed window for purchase.
 When a sneaker release becomes available, it is made available on the app at a specific time.
 The users table o complete the purchase process within the window will be entered to be able to secure a pair.
 This is the same process for all users, and there is no algorithm that gives certain users an advantage over others... at least that's what we're told.

 However, there are some factors that contribute to the perception that SNKRS is rigged.
 One of the main factors is the limited quantity of sneakers available for each release.
 This means that the demand for the sneakers is high, and many users will inevitably miss out on the opportunity to purchase them.
-In addition, the app's verification process, which requires users to confirm their identity through a captcha or other means, can also cause delays and frustrations.
+But, doesn't carefully controlling supply keep demand high?

 Another factor that contributes to this perception is the prevalence of bots, which are computer programs designed to automatically purchase the sneakers before human users have a chance to do so.
 This creates an unfair advantage for those who use bots, as they are able to purchase the sneakers faster than a human user could.
 While SNKRS has made efforts to combat bot usage, it is still a prevalent issue.